CciniSix/FreeGPT-Py/README.md

 python3 example.py
 ```

-or you can using a docker
+or you can using Docker
 1. Clone this repo
 ```
 git clone https://github.com/jokosantosi/FreeGPT-Py.git